sidhantmathur/jekyll-now/about.md

 ---

 Hello, my name is Sidhant.
 I am an Entrepreneurship Student at the University of Texas at Dallas with a passion for programming, data science, and entrepreneurship.
-Here's a link to my resume:
+Here's my [resume](images/resume.pdf):

 [![Resume](images/personalresume.png)](images/resume.pdf)